Thought Leadership to Decode Innovation & Accelerate Smart Business Decisions.

 2. Performance:

 React Native works on the bridge principle.
-The bridge is communication between JavaScript and native components.
+The bridge is the communication between JavaScript and native components.
 This means React Native plays the middleman between JS and native code, which causes a time lag and hence slows down the app's speed and performance.

 Flutter, however, needs a bridge.
 It has a rendering machine called Impeller (available in Flutter 3 version) that powers hardware-generated graphics.
 The Flutter app can work with heavy pictures without all those glitches.
 So, if you want something supporting profound transitions, go with Flutter.
 If your app requires JavaScript and does not have rich graphics, then React Native will make a good choice.